Top Tips to Travel the World on a Budget

 1. Make Travel a Priority

 Travel is expensive.
 So are nice cars, big TVs, and dinners out.
 If traveling is important to you, evaluate your lifestyle and choose which other expenses can be trimmed so that you can invest in what really matters to you.
 If you find the thought of giving up your bar nights with friends and your unlimited data plan more heartbreaking than giving up travel?
-Well that’s okay, too.
+Well, that’s okay, too.
 Just determine what matters to you and embrace your decision.
 You can have the best of both worlds though with micro-investment apps to begin investing with little money.
 You can generate additional funds without cutting back on all your favorite luxury splurges.

 2. Speaking of Priorities…